Sima Fang: Life

 Sima Fang's ancestral home was in Wen County (溫縣), which is present-day Wen County, Henan.
-He was a son of Sima Jun (司馬儁), who served as the Administrator of Yingchuan Commandery (潁川郡) during the Eastern Han dynasty.
+He was a son of Sima Jun (司馬儁), (Note: not to be confused with his great-grandson with a similar-sounding name.) who served as the Administrator of Yingchuan Commandery (潁川郡) during the Eastern Han dynasty.

 Sima Fang started his career as a minor official in his home commandery, Henei Commandery (河內郡).
 Later, he rose through the ranks to become the Prefect of Luoyang (洛陽令) and Intendant of Jingzhao (京兆尹) under the Han central government.
 In his old age, he was reassigned to be a Cavalry Commandant (騎都尉).
 He enjoyed reading the biographies of notable officials in the Book of Han and could even recite over 100,000 lines from the book.
 He died at the age of 71 (by East Asian age reckoning) in the year 219.

 In the spring of 242 during the Three Kingdoms period, Cao Fang, the third emperor of the Wei state, honoured Sima Fang with the posthumous title "Marquis Cheng of Wuyang" (舞陽成侯) in recognition of the contributions to Wei by Sima Fang's second son, Sima Yi.

 Sima Fang was known for being a serious and solemn man throughout his life; he was humourless even in informal settings such as banquets.
 He maintained a very low profile and avoided interacting with his colleagues outside the workplace.
 He was also strict and stern towards his sons even after they grew up and became adults.
 In his presence, they did not dare to move, sit or speak without his permission.